 The Tab S is still pricey, but no more than the iPad Air 2, and in some cases actually a little cheaper.
 However, it’s got the same low weight, a comparable thickness (although a tiny bit deeper) and trumps the Apple tablet when it comes to screen quality, with that Super AMOLED screen sharper, brighter and bigger.

 However, while it’s put together in a rigid and premium way, it lacks the cohesive design language Apple has created in the Air 2.
-However, the Tab S is the best Android tablet on the market right now, and a worthy competitor to the iPad Air 2.
+However, the Tab S is one of the best Android tablets on the market right now, and a worthy competitor to the iPad Air 2.

 The new Nexus slate is a really great device and warrants a mention here, as it too goes for a 4:3 screen aspect ratio meaning a more expansive display, although not as good for watching movies on.